Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Stainless Steel PH1

-Stainless Steel PH1 has a chemical composition that conforms to the compositions of 15-5 PH, DIN 1.4540, and UNS S15500.
-This kind of steel is characterized by having excellent mechanical properties, especially in the precipitation-hardened state.
-Stainless Steel PH1 is widely used in a variety of medical, aerospace, and other engineering applications requiring high hardness and strength.
-This material is ideal for many part-building applications such as functional metal prototypes, small series products, individualized products, or spare parts.
+Stainless steel PH1 conforms to the compositions of 15-5 PH, DIN 1.4540 and UNS S15500.
+It has excellent mechanical properties, especially in its precipitation-hardened state.
+Stainless steel PH1 is widely used in medical, aerospace and other engineering applications that require excellent hardness and strength.
+This material is ideal for building functional metal prototypes, small series products, individualized products or spare parts.

 Stainless Steel PH1 Properties